ericpzh/cs410project/README.md

 ### Dependencies
 metapy
 flask

 ### How to setup & run the App
 Our project has a web-based user interface.
+We have deployed it on https://metapypy.herokuapp.com/ so you can directly use it.

 ## Work Distribution